Siege of Storm's End

 Stannis successfully holding the castle aided the rebellion as it meant the Tyrell host could not join Rhaegar Targaryen's army, which would have swelled the ranks of House Targaryen at the Battle of the Trident.

-Lord Mace dipped his banners and the Redwyne fleet was redirected to Dragonstone.
+After lord Mace Tyrell dipped his banners, Stannis was ordered by Robert to build a fleet and assault Dragonstone.
 The majority of the Reach's lords and knights were later pardoned by Robert for their part in the war.
-Davos was given a knighthood for assisting the garrison.
+Davos was given a knighthood for assisting the garrison, as well as a keep, lands, a war galley to be commmanded by himself, and later two more to be commanded by his two eldest sons.
+His younger son Devan would later be taken as squire by Lord Stannis Baratheon.